FieldDB/FieldDB/README.md

 1. Push to your fork and submit a [pull request](https://github.com/FieldDB/FieldDB/compare) and leave us a note about what you changed.
 We will look at your changes and help you bring them into the project! s

-# Funding

-We would like to thank SSHRC Connection Grant (\#611-2012-0001) and SSHRC Standard Research Grant (\#410-2011-2401) which advocates open-source approaches to knowledge mobilization and partially funded the students who have doubled as fieldwork research assistants and interns on the project.
-We would like to thank numerous other granting agencies which have funded the RAs and TAs who have also contributed to the project as interns.
-If you have a student/RA who you would like to customize the project for your needs, contact us at support @ lingsync . org

 # Interns and Development Team

 * [Louisa Bielig](https://www.lingsync.org/louisabielig) (McGill)